-Trends Affecting the Edtech Industry in 2020
+Trends Affecting the Edtech Industry

 The devices are getting smarter and more efficient.
 IoT is casting a thorough web of interconnectivity assuring big data generation and enabling Artificial Intelligence to identify improvement measures for autonomous customer experiences (CX).
 Speaking of which, the CX will be enhanced by Mixed Realities adding a new dimension to EdTech and catalyzing its ascendency.

 The Coronavirus pandemic has teased signs of speeding Blockchain’s adoption as a result of which the distributed ledger technology could be used for decentral and secure data management.